carbon-language/carbon-lang/flang/documentation/Calls.md

-internal procedures need to pass an additional "host instance" argument that addresses a block of storage in the stack frame of the their host subprogram that was active at the time they were passed as an actual argument or associated with a procedure pointer.
+internal procedures need to pass an additional "host instance" argument that addresses a block of storage in the stack frame of the their host subprogram that was active at the time they were passed as an effective argument or associated with a procedure pointer.
 This is similar to a static link in implementations of programming languages with nested subprograms, although Fortran only allows one level of nesting.